yashkapoor72/binaryCameraRecorder/gstreamer/subprojects/gst-docs/markdown/application-development/advanced/pipeline-manipulation.md

     /* no duration, seek to 1 second, this could EOS */ position = 1 * GST_SECOND;

-  /* seek to the a position in the file.
+  /* seek to the position in the file.
 Most files have a black first frame so
    * by seeking to somewhere else we have a bigger chance of getting something
    * more interesting.
 An optimisation would be to detect black images and then
    * seek a little more */